vaibhav129/Instagram-Backend-API/README.md

 ### Supported Features:

 - **Create User** <br>
-A POST request using the URL `'/users'` which returns the meeting in JSON format
+A POST request using the URL `'/users'` which returns the user info in JSON format
 - **Get a User using id** <br>
-A GET request using the URL `'/userid/<id here>'` which returns the meeting in JSON format
+A GET request using the URL `'/userid/<id here>'` which returns the user info in JSON format
 - **Create Post** <br>
-A POST request using the URL `/post` which returns the meeting in JSON format
+A POST request using the URL `/post` which returns the post info in JSON format
 - **Get a Post using id*** <br>
-A GET request using the URL `'/postid/<id here>'` which returns the meeting in JSON format
+A GET request using the URL `'/postid/<id here>'` which returns the post info in JSON format

 ## 1)Get user by id
 ![image](https://user-images.githubusercontent.com/63915610/136667317-cd3be38f-f469-4ff7-993f-4cb8e707eeff.png)